-Employees will derive specific benefits from a PMS in that it would:

-- Provide better insight in the job and clarify the duties and responsibilities associated with the job; - Enable employees to see where he/she fits into the municipal structure and contributes to achieve the development objectives of the Municipality as per the IDP; - Assist employees to discover their own strengths, to recognise their weaknesses and to develop the knowledge, skills and attitudes to overcome these in order to fulfil their potential; - Enhance individual career development through informed decision-making and focused training; and - Enable employees to make full use of the opportunities presented by the implementation of employment equity.

-Performance management have the following benefits for the Municipality:

-- □ Implement the IDP by making it accessible to all employees, clarify objectives and strategies and promote the accountability of groups and individuals to these; - □ Implement focused management linked to an early warning system; - Continuously reassess structural functionality and enable effective organisational alignment with objectives and strategies; - Evaluate the job analysis information and rectify faulty aspects thereof; - Understand the role, duties and responsibilities of employees; - □ Identify shortcomings in employment practices, procedures and policies; - Delegate unambiguous and realistic responsibilities to employees; - Assess the adequacy or inadequacy of resources available to employees;
+Facili idle decision and improvement (Act N pove objectives are aligned with the Local Government: Municipal Systems Act, 2000 Io.
+32 of 2000) and the guidelines of the Department of Development Planning and Government.
+Benefi ts of Performance Management Emplo yees will derive specific benefits from a PMS in that it would: Provide better insight in the job and clarify the duties and responsibilities associated with the job; Enable employees to see where he/she fits into the municipal structure and contributes to achieve the development objectives of the Municipality as per the IDP; Assist employees to discover their own strengths, to recognise their weaknesses and to develop the knowledge, skills and attitudes to overcome these in order to fulfil their potential; Enhance individual career development through informed decision-making and focused training; and Enable employees to make full use of the opportunities presented by the implementation of employment equity.
+Perfor mance management have the following benefits for the Municipality: Implement the IDP by making it accessible to all employees, clarify objectives and strategies and promote the accountability of groups and individuals to these; Implement focused management linked to an early warning system; Continuously reassess structural functionality and enable effective organisational alignment with objectives and strategies; Evaluate the job analysis information and rectify faulty aspects thereof; Understand the role, duties and responsibilities of employees; Identify shortcomings in employment practices, procedures and policies; Delegate unambiguous and realistic responsibilities to employees:

+□ Assess the adequacy or inadequacy of resources available to employees;
-- Identify and address training and development needs in a focused and structured manner so as to make use of the opportunities provided by the Skills Development Act; - Develop the human resources of the Municipality; and - Provide services in an efficient, effective and economic manner.
-Performance management will benefit the community through: - The establishment of a system which translates the IDP into measurable objectives and targets;

-The institutionalisation of sound management principles ensuring effective and efficient governance of service delivery;

-- Adequate provision for community consultation and the opportunity to have a clearer insight in the performance of the municipality; and - The promotion of an accountable municipality.
+Identify and address training and development needs in a focused and structured manner so as to make use of the opportunities provided by the Skills Development Act; Develop the human resources of the Municipality; and Provide services in an efficient, effective and economic manner.
+Performance management will benefit the community through: The establishment of a system which translates the IDP into measurable objective and targets; titutionalisation of sound management principles ensuring effective and efficient nance of service delivery; Adequate provision for community consultation and the opportunity to have a clearer insight in the performance of the municipality; and The promotion of an accountable municipality.